-We need our new iPhones every year, but sometimes we just can't cough up that large chunk of change at once.
+We need our new iPhones every year, like the brand new iPhone 12, but sometimes we just can't cough up that large chunk of change at once.
 We've tried every way of paying for a new iPhone, and this is what we think is the best.

 While they look similar on the surface, there are some big differences between the iPhone Upgrade Program and the iPhone Payment Plan.
-Personally, I think the iPhone Upgrade Program is better if you want to have the latest and greatest every year, but the iPhone Payment Plan is nice if you just want an iPhone and don't necessarily care about upgrading every year.
+Personally, I think the iPhone Upgrade Program is better if you want to have the absolute best iPhone every year, but the iPhone Payment Plan is nice if you just want an iPhone and don't necessarily care about upgrading every year.

 The iPhone Upgrade Program is great for the early adopters